 10 a.m.-3 p.m.
 Saturdays, May 6, 20

 This workshop is for those seeking to take their photographic skills further, using the landscape as the subject.
 This two day workshop is a perfect blend of photography and exploring personal style and vision, ending with a class critique.
 The goal is to further understand your vision, using the camera to achieve it.
-The first session, May 6, will begin at the Figge for an introduction/discussion hour followed by a drive (in your cars) to an offsite location for an outdoor photographic experience.
-Location for this field trip will be presented at time of registration.
+The first session, May 6, will begin at the Figge for an introduction/discussion hour followed by a drive (in your cars) to Black Hawk State Park for an outdoor photographic experience (1510 46th Ave, Rock Island, IL 61201; 309.788.0177).
 The May 20 class will be held at the Figge for the whole of class time.
 Please note: A basic understanding of ‘f’ stops, shutter speeds and ISO’s is required.